redcodefinal/pwnable_kr_writeups/uaf/writeup.md

 4: /x $rdx = 0x7fff781e9ed8
 5: /x *$rdx = 0x1
 ```
 After the value at the location of `rax` is moved into `rax` and made into a QWORD.
-Now we can see we have quite a lot of sequential characters in rax, we now know we have
+Now we can see we have quite a lot of sequential characters in rax, we now know we have inserted code into the5

 ```
 (gdb) si